lightbug-io/docs/apps/cloud/index.md

 The Lightbug cloud app targets individual users and small businesses.

-It provides an intuative interface to manage devices, view their status, and configure their settings.
+It provides an intuitive interface to manage devices, view their status, and configure their settings.

 ![](https://i.imgur.com/Hb86sI2.png)